 How We Identify Fabric Composition

-Most of the fabrics we work with are reclaimed or donated and no longer have original fibre labels.
-At LifeCraft Studio, we believe honesty and transparency are essential, so we clearly explain how fabric composition is identified and how this information should be used.
+At LifeCraft Studio, we believe honesty and transparency are essential.
+We clearly explain how fabric composition is identified and how this information should be used.
+Our aim is to help customers make informed decisions while supporting responsible textile reuse.

 Estimated Fabric Composition